CarGurus Header

 Running costs

-Audi RS3 front driving
+2026 Audi RS3 Kyalami Green front

 The CarGurus verdict

 Interestingly, the two offerings are actually very different.
-The Mercedes is an angry, pointy aggressive car to drive, whereas the Audi has a softer-edged and more civilised approached.
+The Mercedes is an angry, pointy aggressive car to drive, whereas the Audi has a softer-edged and more civilised approach.
 One thing that cannot be disputed is that the RS3 is a very capable and very impressive machine.

 Search for an Audi RS3 on CarGurus